-To illustrate the improvement of the estimations when using more stations, we plot the ratio between the standard deviations measured using 6 combinations and 60 combinations (Fig. 5d-f).
+To illustrate the improvement of the estimations when using more stations, we plot the ratios between the standard deviations measured with many combinations (60, 24 and 36 combinations depending on the configuration) and the one measured with 6 combinations, which is the amount of information that would be obtained with one station (Fig. 5d-f).
 Theoretically, the reduction of the standard deviation of a sum of independent random variables with the same mean and variance should obey to a factor of $1/\sqrt{N}$ with N being the number of variables.
-For all combinations, we indicate this theoretical reduction using N=10 (10 stations), N=4 for the four inner ring stations and N=6 for the six outer ring stations.
-We observe that the improvement of the dv/v result is not significant at both large time-windows and at small-time windows (Fig. 5d-f).
-However, in an intermediate sweet spot, the ratio reaches and plots even under the theoretical reduction limit.
+For all combinations, we indicate this theoretical reduction using N = 10 (10 stations), N = 4for the four inner ring stations and N = 6 for the six outer ring stations.
+We observe that the improvement of the dv/v result is not significant at both large time-windows and at small-time windows (Fig. 5d-f) for the three considered configurations.
+However, in an intermediate sweet spot, the ratios reach the theoretical reduction limit and even plot at lower values.